-Determining if a Worker Has Hearing Impairment & Understanding the Unique Challenges They Face
+Determining if a Worker Has Hearing Impairment and Understanding the Unique Challenges They Face

 To accurately test hearing in high-noise environments, hearing-impaired workers must remove their hearing aids and undergo testing using OSHA-mandated procedures and headphones.
 To obtain a valid test on a hearing-impaired individual and those with other hearing-related problems — such as ringing in the ears — it may be necessary to switch from automatic testing methods to manual methods, according to OSHA.

-Hearing-impaired individuals may choose to only wear hearing aids instead of wearing hearing protection, so that they can better hear warning sounds and equipment.
-However, this is an issue as hearing aids can magnify background noises to beyond the OSHA limit of 90 dBA.
+Hearing-impaired individuals may choose to only wear hearing aids instead of wearing hearing protection so that they can better hear warning sounds and equipment.
+However, this is an issue as hearing aids can magnify background noises beyond the OSHA limit of 85 dB(A).
 Some hearing aids can be worn under protective earmuffs, but most individuals will not use them if they are uncomfortable.
 Therefore, there needs to be a solution that is both comfortable and safe for hearing-impaired workers.

 Hearing Protection that Enhances Comfort and Safety for Workers with Hearing Aides